 TRAINING WORKSHOP

-You invest a huge amount of time and care in supporting student and staff wellbeing, yet stress, anxiety and behaviours like self-harm continue to rise.
+You invest a huge amount of time and care in supporting the young people in your care – yet stress, anxiety and behaviours like self-harm continue to rise.

 Nervous system literacy is the missing link in student wellbeing.
-This science-based workshop brings new understanding and practical tools to help your team respond to rising anxiety and challenging behaviours.
+This science-based workshop brings new understanding and practical tools to support your response to rising anxiety and related behaviours.

-Rethink issues like self-harm and anxiety through the lens of applied biology
+Rethink issues like self-harm and anxiety through a shame-free biological lens

-Discover and be able to explain the science of the nervous system
+Discover and be able to calmly explain the science of the nervous system

 Understand different stress responses and their impact on behaviour